Asahi illusion

-The Asahi illusion (Japanese: asahi = morning sun) is a visual deception and therefore belongs to the group of optical illusions.
-It is based on a flower-like figure with petals arranged in a circle, which are very dark on the outside and become increasingly lighter in flowing transitions towards the middle.
+The Asahi illusion (Japanese: asahi = morning sun) is an optical illusion that tricks the viewer into thinking a colour is much brighter than it truly is.
+It is based on a flower-like figure with petals arranged in a circle, which are very dark on the outside and become increasingly lighter in a gradient towards the middle.

 Description

 The flowing coloring of the Asahi figure causes the inner part of its background to be perceived as significantly brighter than the outer background, causing the pupils to constrict when looking at the central background.

 For optimal effect, all petals must have the same monochrome color scheme with changes in brightness.
 The background can be any uniform color, but it should be as light as possible.

 The illusion disappears when all petals have the same color but without the smooth transitions.

 Research

 The human brain causes the pupils to constrict in bright light.
 This pupillary reflex protects the retina from bright light and protects it from damage.
-A study showed a connection between visual perception and pupil size in the Course of mammalian evolution.
+A study showed a connection between visual perception and pupil size in the course of mammalian evolution.

 Researchers at the University of Helsinki and the Max Planck Institute in Tübingen, with the significant collaboration of Nelson Totah, discovered the Asahi illusion while examining the brains and pupils of rats.
 The aim of these experiments was to learn more about the development of eyes in mammals.
 The evaluations led to the conclusion that the connection between visual perception and pupil size developed earlier than previously thought, since the Asahi illusion did not only cause a reaction in humans.

 The results therefore provided further evidence of how similar the perception of humans and animals is.